TrongNV2003/Multi-Agent-ADK/README.md

 A sophisticated multi-agent system for e-commerce consultation and order processing, powered by **Google ADK** and **Model Context Protocol (MCP)** with Server-Sent Events (SSE) architecture.
 Since November 2025 the project ships two complementary orchestration modes:

 - **ReAct Pipeline** – the original reasoning + acting loop with explicit tool calls typed by the LLM
-- **A2A Agent-Card Pipeline** – a modular Agent-to-Agent architecture where each specialist agent exposes a “card” and communicates through the registry, while handlers call MCP tools directly to guarantee deterministic execution
+- **A2A Pipeline** – The A2A pipeline follows the Microservice Achitecture recommended by Google ADK: every specialist agent is deployed as its own uvicorn service via `to_a2a()`, and the orchestrator talks to them through the official A2A protocol using `RemoteA2aAgent`.

 ## 🎯 Overview

-This system implements an intelligent sales assistant using a ReAct (Reasoning + Acting) pattern with multiple specialized agents that collaborate to:
+This system implements an sales Agent using sequential pattern with multiple agents communicate through A2A protocol that collaborate to:
 - Analyze customer inquiries and product requirements
 - Check real-time inventory availability and pricing
 - Process and persist customer orders